Top 10 Algae Prevention Tips

 5. Find the right brush for your pool

-Brushing and scrubbing your pool walls are necessary to prevent algae growth, but the wrong kind of brush can do serious damage to your pool surface.
+Using a brush and scrubbing your pool walls is necessary to prevent algae growth, but the wrong kind of brush can do serious damage to your pool surface.
 If you own a vinyl-lined, fiberglass, acrylic, or painted pool, you will want to use a nylon brush.
 These brushes are softer and won’t tear the vinyl or scratch the surface.
 For plaster or concrete pools, a wire brush will provide superior cleaning strength without harming the pool surface.

 6. Use a vacuum to remove dirt and debris

 Along with brushing and scrubbing, vacuuming your pool is a great way to help prevent algae growth.
 Brushing the pool walls will dislodge most algae spores that are clinging to the surface, but these spores often simply settle at the bottom of the pool.
-Using a vacuum, or one of many Automatic Pool Cleaners that Leslie’s offers, you can eliminate most of the dirt, debris, and contaminants that find their way into your pool.
+Using a vacuum, or one of many Automatic Pool Cleaners, you can eliminate most of the dirt, debris, and contaminants that find their way into your pool.

 7. Use an algaecide regularly